Why I Left Calvinism

 Sorting through the issues of the Calvinists’ system is like untangling a box full of loose coat hangers, so I will keep my focus, for now, on the three main reasons that I left Calvinism.

 (1) The first concerns the origin of the idea of reprobation.
-In Calvinism there are two groups of people, those “elected” to salvation and those “passed by” or “deliberately damned” or “reprobated” before the foundation of the world.
+In Calvinism, there are two groups of people, those “elected” to salvation and those “passed by” or “deliberately damned” or “reprobated” before the foundation of the world.
 My question is, where did such a notion originate?
 Is reprobation the Father’s idea, or the Son’s, or perhaps it is the Holy Spirit’s?

 Or perhaps there is a second Son, banished from the Father’s love and presence from all eternity, and thus in the Father’s rejection of the second Son originates the idea of the Father rejecting part of his creation?
 If you cannot ground God’s decision to pass by or to reject parts of his own creation in the relationship of the Father, Son and Spirit itself—in God’s very being—what is its ground?
 Is there something deeper about God than the love and fellowship of the Father, Son and Spirit?
 Is there a god behind the back of the Trinity who ultimately calls the shots?
-While I have actually had Calvinists contend that the New Testament never teaches that fellowship is at the core of God’s being, for me it was a scriptural, historical and theological no-brainer.
+While I have actually had Calvinists contend that the New Testament never teaches that fellowship is at the core of God’s being, for me it is a scriptural, historical and theological no-brainer.
 So for me, the doctrine of double predestination (of electing some and damning others) is patently non-Christian, because it cannot be grounded in the blessed life and way of relating of the Father, Son and Spirit.
-And if you cannot say that there is a part of the Father that eternally rejects his beloved Son (and who would dare think of such a thing), then there is no theological basis—in the being of God—for positing why God would think of passing by or rejecting large parts of his creation, or even conceive of such sadness.
+And if you cannot say that there is a part of the Father that eternally rejects his beloved Son (and who would dare think of such a thing), then there is no theological basis—in the being of God—for positing why God would think of passing by or rejecting large parts of his creation, or even conceive of such madness.
 For me, the reprobating part of the Calvinists’ doctrine of double-predestination both denies that the Trinity is the ultimate and eternal truth about God, and supposes that there is something deeper about God than the fellowship of the Father, Son and Spirit that ultimately calls the shots for creation.

 (2) The second reason I left Calvinism is the doctrine of limited atonement.
 The Calvinists prefer the phrases “definite atonement” or “particular redemption” to the phrase “limited atonement” because they are trying, rightly so, to maintain that the death of Jesus actually accomplished something.
 I am with them here.
 But in their system, “accomplishing something” leads to the idea that Jesus never intended to and never did die for the whole human race.
 He came to die for and to save only the elect (and here I can only say, tongue in cheek, “of course”).
 Their system of God’s election of some and reprobation of others logically carries them away into such a grotesque notion that Jesus gave himself only for a limited number of people.
 They honestly don’t think that there is anything wrong with such an idea.
 In the end, the doctrine that Jesus died only for some and not for the whole human race is a theological denial of the deity of Jesus Christ, and that, to me, was and is as scary as denying that the relationship of the Father, Son and Holy Spirit is the deepest truth about God’s being.